guillermocomesanacimadevila/EDITS/README.md

 ---

 **Authors:**
 Cangxiong Chen, Guillermo Comesaña Cimadevila, Vinay P. Namboodiri, Julia E. Sero

 ---

 ## 🌟 Overview

-**CellFate** is a fully automated, interactive pipeline for extracting dense cellular features and classifying cell events from microscopy time-lapse images.
+**EDITS** is a fully automated, interactive pipeline for extracting dense cellular features and classifying cell events from microscopy time-lapse images.
-It uses self-supervised learning (Time Arrow Prediction, TAP) to train robust feature representations, followed by event classification, hyperparameter search, and publication-ready outputs.
+It leverages self-supervised learning (**Time Arrow Prediction**, TAP) to learn robust spatiotemporal feature representations, followed by event classification, hyperparameter tuning, and generation of publication-ready outputs.

+**Key features:**
-- **No coding required:** Everything is menu-driven and beginner-friendly.
+- **No coding required:** Beginner-friendly, menu-driven interface.
-- **Optimised for cloud and GPU:** Runs beautifully on Vast.ai H200 France (H100), but also supports CPU or Mac (albeit slower).
+- **Optimised for cloud and GPU:** Seamless performance on `vast.ai` with H100/A100 GPUs; CPU and macOS supported (but slower).
-- **Reproducible and modular:** All configurations, logs, and outputs are saved.
+- **Reproducible and modular:** All configurations, logs, and outputs are automatically saved.
-- **Comprehensive outputs:** Interactive HTML reports and figures are generated for every run.
+- **Comprehensive outputs:** Interactive HTML reports, summary figures, and reproducible logs are generated for every run.

 ---